dushankw/justsayit/README.md

 When recording stops, the audio is converted to text via an OpenAI Whisper API call.
 This defaults to OpenAI's endpoint but users may update the endpoint in Options to point to another location.

 The text returned is then written into the text input field that has focus.

+## How to Access the Options Page

+To access the options page for the justsayit extension:

+1. Open Firefox and click on the menu icon (three horizontal lines) in the top-right corner.
+2. Select "Add-ons and Themes" from the menu.
+3. In the left sidebar, click on "Extensions".
+4. Find "justsayit" in the list of installed extensions.
+5. Click on the three-dot menu next to the justsayit extension.
+6. Select "Options" from the dropdown menu.

+Alternatively, you can access the options page directly by entering this URL in your Firefox address bar:

 # Implementation